-- (2) To fix the compensation of all employees and to prescribe their duties.
+- (1) To employ an executive director, investigators and other staff necessary to comply with the provisions of this act and regulations promulgated thereunder, to employ or retain legal counsel and to engage professional consultants, as it deems necessary to the performance of its duties.
+Any consultants, other than sole source consultants, engaged by the council shall be selected in accordance with the provisions for contracting with vendors set forth in section 16. - (2) To fix the compensation of all employees and to prescribe their duties.
 Notwithstanding the independence of the council under section 4(a), employees under this paragraph shall be deemed employees of the Commonwealth for the purposes of participation in the Pennsylvania Employee Benefit Trust Fund. - (3) To make and execute contracts and other instruments, including those for purchase of services and purchase or leasing of equipment and supplies, necessary or convenient to the exercise of the powers of the council.
 Any such contract shall be let only in accordance with the provision for contracting with vendors set forth in section 16. - (4) To conduct examinations and investigations, to conduct audits, pursuant to the provisions of subsection (c), and to hear testimony and take proof, under oath or affirmation, at public or private hearings, on any matter necessary to its duties. - (4.1) To provide hospitals with individualized data on patient safety indicators pursuant to section 6(c)(7).
 The data shall be risk adjusted and made available to hospitals electronically and free of charge on a quarterly basis within 45 days of receipt of the corrected quarterly data from the hospitals.
-The data is intended to provide the patient safety committee of each hospital with information necessary to assist in conducting patient safety analysis. - (5) To do all things necessary to carry out its duties under the provisions of this act. - (b) Rules and regulations.-The council [may, in a manner provided by law, promulgate rules and regulations] shall promulgate rules and regulations in accordance with the act of June 25, 1982 (P.L.633, No.181), known as the Regulatory Review Act, necessary to carry out its duties under this act.
-This subsection shall not apply to regulations in effect on June 30, 2003. - (c) Audit powers.-The council shall have the right to independently audit all information required to be submitted by data sources as needed to corroborate the accuracy of the submitted data, pursuant to the following: - (1) Audits of information submitted by providers or health care insurers shall be performed on a sample and issue-specific basis, as needed by the council, and shall be coordinated, to the extent practicable, with audits performed by the Commonwealth.
+The data is intended to provide the patient safety committee of each hospital with information necessary to assist in conducting patient safety analysis. - (5) To do all things necessary to carry out its duties under the provisions of this act. - (b) Rules and regulations.-The council shall promulgate rules and regulations in accordance with the act of June 25, 1982 (P.L.633, No.181), known as the Regulatory Review Act, necessary to carry out its duties under this act.
+This subsection shall not apply to regulations in effect on June 30, [2003] 2008. - (c) Audit powers. -- The council shall have the right to independently audit all information required to be submitted by data sources as needed to corroborate the accuracy of the submitted data, pursuant to the following: - (1) Audits of information submitted by providers or health care insurers shall be performed on a sample and issue-specific basis, as needed by the council, and shall be coordinated, to the extent practicable, with audits performed by the Commonwealth.
 All health care insurers and providers are hereby required to make those books, records of accounts and any other data needed by the auditors available to the council at a convenient location within 30 days of a written notification by the council. - (2) Audits of information submitted by purchasers shall be performed on a sample basis, unless there exists reasonable cause to audit specific purchasers, but in no case shall the council have the power to audit financial statements of purchasers. - (3) All audits performed by the council shall be performed at the expense of the council.